wazab265/Web-ScriptingProject/README.md

 # Web-ScriptingProject

--Parses through entire web page for articls.
+-Parses through entire web page for articles.

--Displays articles which only satisfy query criteria(likes, source, shares,etc) -Can be used for different websites.
+-Displays articles which only satisfy query criteria(likes, source, shares,etc).

+-Can be used for different websites.